The festivities

 Inicio » San Fermín guide » The festivities

-The origin of the San Fermín Festival is in the Middle Ages and has a religious character.
-In the 12th century, Pedro de París (natural of Artajona and Bishop of Pamplona), brings relics of San Fermín, a holy martyr born in the city, so that its inhabitants venerate them.
+The origins of the San Fermín Festival trace back to the Middle Ages with a deeply religious character.
+In the 12th century, Pedro de París, the Bishop of Pamplona, brought relics of San Fermín—a martyred saint born in the city—to be venerated by its people.

-In those times a festival was celebrated in his honor on October 10.
-At the end of the 16th century, another Bishop of Pamplona, Bernardo Sandoval y Rojas, moved it to 7 July, due to the weather and to coincide with the bullfighting festivities and the Pamplona livestock fair.
+Back then, the celebration in honor of San Fermín took place on October 10.
+However, in the late 16th century, Bishop Bernardo Sandoval y Rojas moved the date to July 7 due to better weather and to align it with Pamplona’s bullfighting festivities and livestock fair.

 From Sarasate to Hemingway